BREEDERS: BEFORE YOU COPY AND PASTE THE CONTENTS FROM MY WEBSITE THAT IVE WORKED HARD TO PUT

 visitors inside our puppy house at any time or no visits with your puppy while unvaccinated puppies are on the premises.
 No

 Exceptions.
-This house is where current litters and future litters will be housed and we do not want anything carried in on
+This house is where current litters and future litters will live and we do not want anything carried in on the

 to see your new puppy..